Melanesian mythology: Origin of fire

+Some of the Massim tribes of south-eastern Papua New Guinea give a different origin: Before the discovery of fire, an old woman called Goga made uncooked food for many people.
+However, she could obtain fire from her own body and made cooked food only for herself.
+One day, a piece of boiled taro accidentally got in one man's food.
+Then, the people learned of the woman's fire, and the man stole the firebrand.
+As he ran away from the old woman, the brand burned his hand, and he dropped it in the dry grass, which caught fire to which spread to a nearby tree, causing a snake who lived in a hole in the tree to catch on fire.
+The old woman commanded a rain to fall to stop the fire, but the snake's tail remained dry and burning.
+The people retrieved the tail and set a pile of wood on fire.

-There also exists a version from the Admiralty Islands which runs as follows: A woman and a snake married and gave birth to a son and a daughter.
+A version from the Admiralty Islands is as follows: A woman and a snake married and gave birth to a son and a daughter.
 The snake took control of the children and sent his wife away.
 One day, the children, being hungry, were told to go and catch fish.
-They brought fish back to the snake, but the children could not cook the food.
-The snake told his son to crawl into his belly and take the fire from him in order to cook the food.
+They brought fish back to the snake, who told his son to crawl into his belly and take the fire from him to cook the food.
 The son did so, and brought back the fire to share with his sister and cook food with.

 A different fire myth involving a snake originated from New Britain.
-Originally, the Sulka did not know fire, but one day a man named Emakong fell into a stream and found a house at the bottom of the stream, where many people lived.
-They took Emakong into their home, where they had fire.
-Then came nighttime, which Emakong's home did not have.
-At night, these people transformed into snakes, which they remained as until morning.
+Originally, the Sulka did not know fire, but one day a man named Emakong fell into a stream and found a house at the bottom, where many people lived, who had fire and the night and invited Emakong to stay for a time.
+When nighttime came, the people transformed into snakes.
 At night crickets sung, and in the morning the birds sung, neither of which Emakong's home had.
-Then, his hosts made him a package with night, fire, crickets, and birds, which he took home and shared with his people.
+When Emakong left, his hosts made him a package with night, fire, crickets, and birds, which he took home and shared with his people.